Niri22/Maintenance-Pred/README.md

 1. Clone repository
 2. Import tar ball solution and data in csv files into TigerGraph using Import Existing Solution
 4. Run installed queries in tg cloud or using Terminal(I used Terminal because it was easy to extract the output).
-##### Exploratory Data Analysis
-You can run the Jupyter Notebook and view/explore the data exploration to get a better understanding of the training and test data.

 # Known Issues and Future Improvements